 Phang Nga View Point

 They call it the “Chiang Mai in Phang Nga”.
-Probably because of the hilly scenery that reminds of the nature surrounding the biggest town in northern Thailand.
+Probably because of the hilly scenery that reminds you of the nature surrounding the biggest town in northern Thailand.
 Phang Nga View Point is the perfect place to come after a full day of riding the motorcycle.
 We did just that after coming back from our tour to Bang Pat, Wat Rat Upatham and cruising around the scenic roads through the rainforest out of town.

 They serve cool drinks and also food on the view point to make it a popular place for couples (like us) to enjoy a romantic sunset overlooking the hills.
-And if you want to take that experience even further you could ride a horse with your girlfriend (400 Baht per hour).
+And if you want to take that experience even further, you could ride a horse with your girlfriend (400 Baht per hour).

 - See also: Nightlife & Thai Girls in Phang Nga